Step 4: Full View

 Should Engineer R report Engineer B's impaired practice and design errors to the State Board independently upon completing his review, coordinate with Engineer A before filing, or limit his response to the technical redesign and defer the reporting decision to Engineer A?

-Report Independently Upon Completing Review Board's choice Report Engineer B's impaired practice and the documented design errors to the State Board independently upon completing the structural review, without conditioning that report on Engineer A's prior action.
+O1 Report Engineer B's impaired practice and the documented design errors to the State Board independently upon completing the structural review, without conditioning that report on Engineer A's prior action.
 Code provision II.1.f obligates any engineer with knowledge of a violation to report, regardless of project role or who retained them.
+Board's choice

 Code provision II.1.f obligates engineers with knowledge of a violation to report to appropriate authorities, and this obligation applies to all engineers with relevant knowledge regardless of their project role.
 The Independent Reviewer Impaired Practice Reporting Obligation establishes that a formal structural review producing documented expert findings of serious violations creates a distinct and non-delegable reporting duty.
 The Third-Party Discovery Independent Reporting Constraint confirms that Engineer R's duty runs to the public and the profession, not to Engineer A as the retaining client.
 Against these, the Concurrent Discovering Engineer Coordinated Reporting Constraint raises whether Engineer R's independent reporting obligation is absolute or whether it may be discharged through coordinated action with Engineer A, and the Peer Review Cooperation Under Prior Error Accountability Constraint raises whether Engineer R's role as a technical reviewer retained by Engineer A limits the scope of his independent reporting authority.